aheschl1/JsonTorchModels/JsonTorchModels/README.md

 ```
 {
   "LogKwargs": {"log": "stuff", "not": "required"},
-  "Tag": "Required, but can be anything",
+  "tag": "Required, but can be anything",
   "Encoder": [List of modules and components],
   "Middle": [List of modules and components],
   "Decoder": [List of modules and components]